 Ben uncrossed his legs and hunched forward.
 Wobbly knees trembled under the mahogany desk as he fought to suppress his plaguing nausea.

-“Do you have any specific instructions on how I should handle the matter?” said Ira Rattenbury, an estate attorney Ben had known for years.
-His mellow voice echoed off the thin, panel-covered walls in his discrete office hibernating in the corner of Brandywine’s downtown historic square.
+“Do you have any specific instructions on how I should handle the matter?”
+Ira Rattenbury’s mellow voice echoed off the thin, panel-covered walls of an office hiding in a corner of Brandywine’s downtown historic square.

 “I hoped you might have a solution.
 This was a difficult decision.”
 Ben lifted his head from a determined stare at the envelopes he’d dropped on the desk.
 Uncertain how to broach a troublesome topic, he removed and cleaned wire-framed spectacles and replaced them on his pale and furrowed face, shuddering at the reflection of graying hair at his temples.

 “Altering your last will and testament is an eradication of long-held confidences in prior decisions.
 Do the envelopes contain a change to the estate’s division among your heirs?”
-Ira shuffled through the paperwork strewn across his desk, his lips forming a thin smile.
+Ira shuffled through the paperwork strewn across his desk.

 “No.” Ben inhaled the scent of the sandalwood candle Ira’s secretary lit outside the frosted glass office door, its pungent burn reaching his unprepared nose.